 Kitting is a great way to increase your sales.
 Customers appreciate bundles that show them which products go well together.
 They get the benefit of a better price.
 You get the benefit of selling multiple items.

 Kitting at the warehouse gives you the flexibility to sell items individually or in a kit.
 You can carry less inventory and still meet customer demand.

 The option for a monogram on a towel or a personal message in a beaded bracelet can increase sales.
-Mailbox orders need the street number painted on.
-Customization in the warehouse will speed your order fulfillment and improve your logistics operations.
+Customers may want a purchased mailbox to come with street numbers already on it.
+Customization done in the warehouse will speed your order fulfillment and improve your logistics operations.

 Custom box inserts